 What Is Graduate School?

-- Master's Degrees: There are a vast variety of different master's degree fields of study to choose from.
-Some master's programs will lead to doctoral degree programs, but many are "terminal" master's degrees, meaning they do not segue into a doctoral program.
-These programs typically take a full-time student 2 years to complete.
-Some examples are Master's of Business Administration, and Master's of Arts in Education.
+Some master's degree programs will lead to doctoral degree programs, but many are "terminal" master's degrees, meaning they do not segue into a doctoral program.
+These programs typically take a full-time student two years to complete.
+For example, a Master's of Business Administration and Master's of Arts in Education.

-- Specialist Degrees: Are certifications and credentials earned in addition to a master's degree, such as a teaching credential.
+Certifications and credentials can earned in addition to a bachelor's degree to advance or enter a specific profession, such as a teaching credential.

-- Doctoral Degrees: Are the most advanced degree that one can receive.
-They are typically focused on one specialty area of study and involve unique individual research which leads to the defense of a dissertation.
-The typical length of a program for a doctoral degree is five to seven years.
+A doctoral degrees is the most advanced degree one can receive.
+It is typically focused on one specialty area of study and involve unique individual research which leads to the defense of a dissertation.
+The typical length of a doctoral program is five to seven years.

 - Grad Programs Search from The Princeton Review

 This is your opportunity to showcase who you are and your interest in the field of study in which you are applying to.
 It is important to use examples and stories to enhance your points.
-It is also important to state why you are interested in studying the program you are applying for and why you chose that particular school.
-The selection committees also like to read about your future career goals and how your graduate education will lead you toward those goals.
+It is also important to state why you are interested in the program you are applying for and why you chose that particular school.
+The selection committees also like to read about your future career goals and how your graduate education will lead you there.

 - Personal Statement Assessment Worksheet